Trajectory-Dependent Electronic Energy Losses in Ion Range Simulations: Ion Range Profiles

 \subsection{Silicon}

 The Si diamond lattice was generated with the experimentally determined lattice constant of $a_0 = 5.43$ Å \cite{exp_lat_const}.
 Figure \ref{fig:Si_ranges} illustrates the predicted range profiles of 10 keV Si projectiles in Si along low-index channeling directions and in random geometry calculated with the UTTM model using two different parameterizations developed by Jarrin et al. \cite{jarrin_2021}, which are characterized by quadratic and constant functional forms.
-For all directions, we compare the results obtained with the UTTM model with the range profiles calculated using the scalar ESP values calculated by SRIM.
-Since SRIM predictions of the ESP are valid for random trajectories, we expect agreement of ion ranges calculated with the UTTM model only in the random geometry.
-For channeling trajectories along the \(\langle 100 \rangle\), \(\langle 111 \rangle\), and \(\langle 110 \rangle\) crystal axes, we additionally simulate range profiles using constant ESP values calculated with rt-TDDFT by Nunez-Palacio et al. \cite{Nunez2025}.
-The latter are expected to yield accurate predictions of the maximum range $R_{max}$ specifically in the channel geometries \cite{sand2019}.
+For channeling trajectories along the \(\langle 100 \rangle\), \(\langle 111 \rangle\), and \(\langle 110 \rangle\) crystal axes, we additionally simulated range profiles using constant ESP values calculated with rt-TDDFT by Nuñez-Palacio et al. \cite{Nunez2025}.

 In each channeling direction, Si ions penetrate deeper when using the rt-TDDFT calculated ESP rather than that from SRIM.
 The predicted range profiles reveal a strong dependence on crystallographic orientation; the ion penetration depths are an order of magnitude larger along the \(\langle 110 \rangle\) channel than along other directions.
 This can be partly attributed to different atomic environments \cite{nordlund_2016_channel}.
 However, differences in predictions along the same directions using different models for the ESP further highlight the importance of electronic energy losses on ion ranges.
-Using SRIM ESP resulted in the shortest ranges in every case, which is in agreement with its larger stopping values relative to rt-TDDFT calculations \cite{Nunez2025}.
+Predictions employing the SRIM-calculated ESP resulted in the shortest ranges in every case, which is in agreement with its larger stopping values relative to rt-TDDFT calculations \cite{Nunez2025}.
+Along random directions (Fig. \ref{fig:Si_ranges}d), the range profile calculated with the trajectory-dependent UTTM model is in close agreement to the range obtained using SRIM with both parametrizations.

-Along random directions (Fig. \ref{fig:Si_ranges}d), trajectory-dependent models predict ranges close to the range obtained using SRIM.
-In all cases, the predicted ranges are significantly shorter than in every channel, as is expected from SRIM which describes the ESP for ions along average, random trajectories.
-The trajectory-dependent UTTM model reproduces this expected behavior with both parametrizations.